 WMM Function: WMM is QoS for your wireless network.
-Enable this option to improve the quality of video and voice applications for your wireless clients.
+This will improve the quality of video and voice applications for your wireless clients.

 Short GI: Check this box to reduce the guard interval time therefore increasing the data capacity.
 However, it's less reliable and may create higher data loss.